KangaZero/quizlet/frontend/README.md

-# QuizMaster
+# Quizlet

-QuizMaster is a simple web-based quiz application built with SvelteKit.
+Quizlet is a simple web-based quiz application built with SvelteKit.
 It allows users to take quizzes in various modes, create and manage their own quiz questions, and track their scores.

 ## Features